RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/2_advanced_tutorial/index.en.md

 Next, open the storage component properties window and write __/tmp__ in the __directory path__ field.
 Also, specify __./__ for input files.

 __About setting directory path__
 If/tmp does not exist or/tmp does not have write permission, specify any other directory.
 However, you must specify a path that is outside the scope of the directory tree where the project files are stored.
 {: .notice--info}

-Finally, connect the output files of the task component and the intpuFile of the storage component.
+Finally, connect the output files of the task component and the inputFile of the storage component.
 This completes the workflow creation process.

 ![img](./img/workflow_storage.png "Complete storage component workflow")